Sizwe780/azora-os/packages/eslint-config-azora/README.md

-# ESLint Config for Azora
+# ESLint Config Azora

-This is a placeholder README for the ESLint configuration package for Azora.
+This package contains the ESLint configuration for Azora.